Council has several conflicts of interest. Consent Authority, landowner, co-proponent, and environmental regulator !!!

 We acknowledge the inconvenience these works can cause and remain committed to managing the site responsibly and safely."

-After Storm 4 -to keep the roadway open in future storms, a Council - Carruthers' decision was made to open the stormwater drains to allow polluted water to flow into the creek, highlighting Council's highly conflicted role as co-developer and environmental regulator.
+After Storm 4 -to keep the roadway open in future storms, a project management decision was made to open the stormwater drains to allow polluted water to flow into the creek, highlighting Council's highly conflicted role as co-developer and environmental regulator.

-'Cleanup' after this storm saw the deliberate (and unnecessary) discharge of polluted water to the creek and shovelling of mud into the creek feeder drains.
-An overflow trench was then dug to feed polluted retention basin water to the stormwater sump 5m away.
+'Cleanup' after this storm saw additional discharge of pollutants into the creek feeder drains.
+An overflow trench was then dug to feed retention basin water to the stormwater sump 5m away.